paypal/Illuminator/docs/Automator.md

 Store `callbackFn`, running it only once -- during the initialization of the automator.  `callbackFn` will be called with no arguments, and its return value will be ignored.

 #### `.setCallbackPreScenario(callbackFn)`
-Store `callbackFn`, running it before each test scenario.  `callbackFn` will be called with no arguments, and its return value will be ignored.
+Store `callbackFn`, running it before each test scenario.  `callbackFn` will be called with a single argument (an associative array described below), and its return value will be ignored.

+* `scenarioName` - the name of the scenario about to run

 #### `.setCallbackOnScenarioPass(callbackFn)`
 Store `callbackFn`, running it upon each successful completion of a test scenario.  `callbackFn` will be called with a single argument (an associative array described below), and its return value will be ignored.